karavel-io/platform-component-external-dns/docs/1.0/configuration.md

   domainFilter = ""

   # Upstream DNS provider to configure
-  # required, must be one of 'cloudflare', 'route53'
+  # required, must be one of 'cloudflare', 'route53', 'pdns'
   provider = ""

   cloudflare = {